About GitQi

 MIT and free, forever

 The code is yours to read, fork, audit, and run.
 No closed core.
 No paid tier.
 No "we'll open-source it if we fail".
-The whole premise of the tool is ownership — charging rent on it would undo the point.
+The whole premise of the tool is ownership — so we share the code.

 🔧